AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getMessageThreadHistory$Input.md

 > **getMessageThreadHistory$Input**: `object`

 Returns messages in a message thread of a message.
-Can be used only if message.can_get_message_thread == true.
+Can be used only if messageProperties.can_get_message_thread == true.
 Message thread of a channel message is in the channel's linked supergroup.

-- The messages are returned in a reverse chronological order (i.e., in order of decreasing message_id).
+- The messages are returned in reverse chronological order (i.e., in order of decreasing message_id).
 For optimal performance, the number of returned messages is chosen by TDLib

 ## Type declaration